 The friends and family members of substance abusers can feel powerless when it comes to helping their loved one who is suffering.
 If you know someone in this situation, now you can help them by staging an intervention.
-The purpose of intervention is to gather friends and family members of the substance abuser in an effort to convince the addict to get help.
+The purpose of an intervention is to gather friends and family members of the substance abuser in an effort to convince the addict to get help.
 Interventions should be calm and non-judgmental.
 They should show the addict how much they are loved, and this will compel them to get the treatment they need.
 We have specialists standing by 24/7 to guide you on how to create your own intervention in Glendale, AZ.

 Get Help Today!

 One of the toughest challenges for a substance abuser is just asking for help.
-It takes a great amount of honesty, humility and courage to admit one has a problem and to ask for help.
+It takes a great amount of honesty, humility, and courage to admit one has a problem, and to ask for help.
 Take heart though, if you are battling with addiction.
 Every successful recovery addict achieved their success after falling many times.
 Recovery is an on-going process.
 It’s a journey, but it is possible to get help and conquer your addiction.